susansayre/eco280/content/en/materials/papers/lit-review.md

 You will make a brief presentation either live in class or recorded asynchronously and shared with class.
 In this presentation, you will use a couple slides to describe what you've discovered about the economic literature on your topic.
 Presentations/videos should be 3-5 minutes long.

 A key element of the presentation is identifying one or more ways to group the articles thematically.
 As discussed above, thematic groupings can be organized in a number of different ways including: by method, by finding, or by sub-topic.

+[An example video](https://smith.hosted.panopto.com/Panopto/Pages/Viewer.aspx?id=41433217-e2d6-49f1-b3ff-ac45013afd40) is available via Panopto.
+Note that the video is longer than 5 minutes and that the 5 min upper bound is a target not a strict upper bound.